SmartData-Polito/odysseus/docs/source/index.rst

 Introduction
 =============
-odysseus is a software for simulation of shared electric fleets in urban environments.
-It is still a prototype in active development.
-However, it is already stable enough to be used for research activities.
-In order to understand what odysseus is capable of, please first read the three papers available in the folder */home/det_tesi/a.ciociola/input_simulator/papers*.

-odysseus is composed by three main modules:

-- **city_data_manager**: receives in input data from different sources and output a simulation-ready version of the same data.
-- **simulator**: contains data structures and algorithms for actual simulations.
-- **utils**: contains some utility functions used across the other modules.
+ODySSEUS is a data management and simulation software for mobility data, focused mostly on shared fleets in urban environments.

+Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities using real-world data.

+Internally, it makes use of several open-source Python libraries for geospatial and mobility analysis, such as geopandas (https://geopandas.org/) and scikit-mobility [5] (https://scikit-mobility.github.io/scikit-mobility/).

+ODySSEUS is composed by four main functional modules, each one coming with its own API, command line interface and GUI:

+- **City Data Manager**
+- **Demand Modelling**
+- **Supply Modelling**
+- **Simulator**